top of page

 How much prebiotics should you eat in a day?

-We do not have a recommended amount for eating prebiotics everyday.
+We do not have a recommended amount for eating prebiotics every day.
 Always start with a small quantity like 2-5 g and see if it suits you.

-Probiotic capsules Vs. Liquids for Gut health
+Probiotic capsules Vs. Liquids for Gut Health

 Remember, while probiotic capsules can be beneficial for many, they're not a substitute for a balanced diet.
 It's crucial to make an informed decision based on your individual needs.